eventespresso/event-espresso-core/docs/B--Automated-Testing/writing-automated-tests-for-ee-plugins.md

 //the above will point namespace MyNameSpace to the tests directory for your add-on.
 ```

-### EE_UnitTestCase and Data Factories
+### EspressoUnitTestCase and Data Factories

-When you use `EE_UnitTestCase` class for your test cases, you have access to a number of helpful utility methods as well as the Event Espresso data factories for generating Events, Registrations, Tickets etc.  If your plugin has additional requirements for data factories, you might consider building your own `_UnitTestCase` that extends `EE_UnitTestCase`.
+When you use `EspressoTests\phpunit\includes\EspressoUnitTestCase` class for your test cases, you have access to a number of helpful utility methods as well as the Event Espresso data factories for generating Events, Registrations, Tickets etc.  If your plugin has additional requirements for data factories, you might consider building your own `UnitTestCase` that extends `EspressoTests\phpunit\includes\EspressoUnitTestCase`.

 There is also a `EE_REST_TestCase` class that you can use for any testcases you build that are working with REST endpoints in the EE REST API.